Vulnerability Handling Policy

 Standard delivery methods for NetApp security information:

-- Security Notices — may be used when a third party makes an unconfirmed public statement about a perceived NetApp product vulnerability, or NetApp products are unofficially implicated in security incidents.
+- Security Advisory — Provides information regarding security vulnerabilities that might affect NetApp products and require an upgrade, patch, or direct customer action to remediate.
+Advisories are also used when a third party makes an unconfirmed public statement about a perceived NetApp product vulnerability, or NetApp products are unofficially implicated in security incidents.

-- Security Bug Reports — provides information about low-severity security vulnerabilities, available via Bugs Online (requires login).
+- Security Bug Report — Provides information about low-severity or False Positive security vulnerabilities and is available via Bugs Online (requires login).

 Read more about CVE-IDs at the Mitre.org page.